CenterForMedicalGeneticsGhent/Hopla/README.md

 *Note 2*: haplotypes from Merlin can be further corrected using `--min.seg.var`.
 A haplotype stretch needs to have at least `--min.seg.var` variants.
 If not, the haplotype segment is corrected to its neighbouring haplotype segments.
 Corrected haplotypes are shown using a circle symbol.
 The raw uncorrected genotyping data can be consulted at any time by mouse hovering.

-*Note 3*: There is no haplotyping executed when the given family structure does not allow it (i.e., when no reference sample is provided): there will be no breakpoints in the haplotyping strands
+*Note 3*: There is no haplotyping executed when the given family structure does not allow it (i.e., when no reference sample is provided), there will be no breakpoints in the haplotyping strands.

 *Note 4*: When the raw genotype is 'NA', it has been removed by soft filtering, as explained in the [Arguments](#Arguments).